ccraddock/cloud_resume_challenge/README.md

 I am really worried about accidentally committing an AWS secret to this repository.
 I have enabled [Git Guardian](https://dashboard.gitguardian.com/) on this repository as a prophylactic.
 I configured the pre-commit, pre-push, and pre-receive hooks to scan for secrets at commit, push, and before sending to Github.
 This may be overkill, but hey, it is my credit card on the line.

+I need to figure out a way to check that it is working, adding an old secret to the README did not seem to work?!?